CookEat help

 Browsers cannot paste into your mail app automatically — that is a security restriction on all websites, not just CookEat.

-Save a recipe you found on Instagram, TikTok, Pinterest, or a blog into your private CookEat library via Import recipe (also linked from Discover and My account).
+Save a recipe you found online into your private CookEat library by pasting the text via Import recipe (also linked from Create and My account).
+Available to Premium and Creator members.

 How it works

-3. Review and edit, then save to My Recipes.
+3. Review and edit, then save to My Imports.

 Important rules